 Susan Wojcicki, former YouTube CEO and longtime Google executive, has died at 56

-Former YouTube chief executive officer and longtime Google executive Susan Wojcicki has died, according to her husband
+Susan Wojcicki, the former YouTube chief executive officer and longtime Google executive, has died

-Susan Wojcicki, the ormer YouTube chief executive officer and longtime Google executive, has died, her husband said.
+Susan Wojcicki, a pioneering tech executive who helped shape Google and YouTube, has died, her husband said.
 She was 56.

+Wojcicki played a key role in Google’s creation and served nine years as YouTube's CEO, stepping down last year to focus on her "family, health, and personal projects I’m passionate about,” she said at the time.

+She was one of the most respected female executives in the male-dominated tech industry.

 “Susan was not just my best friend and partner in life, but a brilliant mind, a loving mother, and a dear friend to many,” Troper said.